 In the summer of 2017 Jared discovered a Twitch streamer from Australia named Dr. Jonathan Ong.
 He is an amazing pianist and multi-instrumentalist.
 He has tons of keyboards and uses a variety on sample libraries as well.
 When Jared saw him play a ROLI Seaboard, he thought, “Hey!
 That vibrato and sliding is like playing a guitar and I have a couple lap steels – how hard can it be?”
 That was a defining moment that led to getting musical G.A.S.
 (Gear Acquisition Syndrome).
 He ordered a Seaboard Rise 49 and realized when it arrived that it was much more piano-like than he thought… and he didn’t know how to play piano…

-A year ago Jared was watching Christian Henson’s videos on YouTube and saw him sampling a wine glass.
+A couple years ago Jared was watching Christian Henson’s videos on YouTube and saw him sampling a wine glass.
 He realized he could do that too, and started recording everything, putting the sounds into Kontakt and now into other granular synths!
 He even took an audio recorder with him on vacation to the US and New Zealand and recorded random interesting sounds.

 To him homemade sample libraries seem to be more satisfying to compose with since it is like cooking.
 When he learned about the Pianobook community being a group of composers sharing their personal sounds, it was like “home cooking” for the musical soul!